d-bl/GroundForge/docs/help/Site-map.md

 The page names (or address fragments) link to examples.
 A legend and more notes follow the overview.

-Note that many of the help pages listed in the side bar are about the `index` page.
-The new `tiles` page links to its own help page, which is not yet in the side bar.

 {% include site-map.svg %}